-Events like the chestnut picking trip are wonderful details that incorporate aspects of life in the appalachians during that era, but these aspect were a bit hard to picture.
+Events like a chestnut picking trip are wonderful details that incorporate aspects of life in the Appalachians during that era, but these aspects were a bit hard to picture.
 It is likely that the length of the book, though it is part of the appeal these Harlequin Love Inspired Historicals have for me, hampered the author’s ability to include more detailed descriptions.

 The reveal of the back story explaining Jessica’s lack of trust and forgiveness for herself, and her doubt of the Sheriff’s trust in her as he looks into Grant’s past, was very nicely paced.
 However, combined with the inclusion of Jessica’s extended family, it became quite obvious that the story was a continuation of a series.
 Despite this and my various difficulties with some of the aspects of the story, I very much enjoyed reading it and would definitely read more by the author.

 An honorable hero, a traumatized heroine, her protective family, and a suspicious sheriff all come together for a pleasant, quick read.
 Though not without issues, the faith of the main characters and the slow building of trust and relationship are part of what makes this an enjoyable story.

 Reclaiming His Past (Smoky Mountain Matches) by Karen Kirst | Harlequin Love Inspired, February 2016 | review ebook, 284 pages